Bug report #15226

 I've tried dragging the qgis_test.base_table_good table (part of testsuite in qgis_test database) into a new schema and it worked fine with 2.16 branch (2.16.3), 2.14 branch (2.14.7) and master_2 branch (2.17).

-#6 Updated by Sandro Santilli almost 3 years ago
+#6 Updated by Sandro Santilli over 3 years ago

 Interesting, can you inspect the two tables (the one which works and the one which doesn't) with the "psql" command-line database tool ?
 Can it be the "gid" field is really encoded differently ?
 Or, can you reproduce after dumping and reloading that table ?
 Can you spot any other difference between the two tables ?
 Does it always happen on that table, no matter the order in which you copy them ?

-#8 Updated by Sandro Santilli almost 3 years ago
+#8 Updated by Sandro Santilli over 3 years ago

 - Affected QGIS version changed from master to 2.16.3